grndlvl/k8s-hello-app/docs/03-k8s-deploy.md

 ### 🛡️ Why the security context?

-- The Dockerfile already uses UID/GID `10001`.
+- The Dockerfile creates a non-root user `UID 10000` in group `GID 10001`, and our manifest enforces it.
 - Adding `securityContext` enforces it at the cluster level.
 - Container hardening prevents privilege escalation, locks the filesystem, and drops Linux capabilities.